 - Any other relevant engagement policies; and

 - An explanation of the reduction in principal adverse impacts achieved of the actions taken during the reference period.

 Within this element the FMP needs to disclose information on the adherence to responsible business conduct codes and internationally recognized standards for due diligence and reporting and, when applicable, to which extend the FMP and its activities are aligned with the objectives in the Paris Agreement.

 7. Historical Comparison

 In the first edition of the adverse sustainability impacts statement this section is not relevant yet.
 From the statement covering the second reference period onwards the historical comparison needs to be included.
-The historical comparison requires FMP’s to compare the results for the indicators (18 mandatory + 2 optional indicators as a minimum) with the previous reference period.
-Over time, it is required to make this comparison for no less than 10 years in total which will require FMP’s to carefully manage their (historical) data.
+The historical comparison requires FMPs to compare the results for the indicators (18 mandatory + 2 optional indicators as a minimum) with the previous reference period.
+Over time, it is required to make this comparison for no less than five reference (reporting) periods in total which will require FMPs to carefully manage their (historical) data.

-In February 2021, the ESA’s released their final report on SFDR including the draft.
-It’s assumed that this draft RTS will soon be adopted and become the final RTS, however, changes could still occur.
-Nevertheless it’s safe to say that this specific disclosure obligation will put quite some pressure on Financial Market Participants when it comes to collecting and managing the necessary data, perform calculations and publishing the statement in multiple languages.
+In February 2021, the ESAs released their final report on SFDR including the draft.
+It is assumed that this draft RTS will soon be adopted and become the final RTS, however, changes could still occur.
+Nevertheless it is safe to say that this specific disclosure obligation will put quite some pressure on Financial Market Participants when it comes to collecting and managing the necessary data, perform calculations and publishing the statement in multiple languages.

-We’re always open for a chat and we love discussions, especially when it comes to financial market data.
-Let us know your challenges, questions and uncertainties relating to the SFDR regulation!
-Please reach out to me via LinkedIn or send me an e-mail at email@example.com.
+We are always open for a chat and we encourage discussions, especially when it comes to financial market data.
+Let us know your challenges, questions and uncertainties relating to the Sustainable Finance Disclosure Regulation.